xuanduong2711/xuanduong2711/README.md

 👨‍💻 A simple guy who loves coding and sharing

-🚀 On my way to MLOps Engineering, Data analyst
+🚀 On my way to Data Engineering, Data analyst

 ## Connect with me: